 Developing new resources is a central feature of the LearnHappy service.
-Through work with schools, organisations and visionary individuals, we’ve had the opportunity to work on a number of projects to help develop and promote good physical and emotional health.
+Through work with schools, organisations and visionary individuals, I’ve had the opportunity to work on a number of projects to help develop and promote good physical and emotional health.
 Here are a few examples.

 LearnHappy Creating a Culture of Wellbeing in Schools is a practical resource for settings that wish to improve wellbeing in a meaningful and sustainable way.
 The resource guides users through a simple process that will uncover pressure points and will scaffold schools in addressing identified needs in a way that is both manageable and sustainable.

 Good for Children is a framework and record of a project carried out on behalf of The Curriculum Foundation.
 The work focused on the simple theme of ‘what is good for children’, looking at the varying factors that shape a child’s educational experience.
 Projects were school specific, focusing on areas of significance including school experience for children, school experience for adults, wider community and curriculum with the wellbeing of all stakeholders being a key driver.